team142/mig-gres/README.md

-# Postgresmigs - A drop-in postgresql schema migrator
+# Mig-Gres - A drop-in postgresql schema migrator

 The goal of this project is to build a tiny drop-in Java service that will be able to update a Postgresql schema.